The following requirements are based on the 2019-2020 catalog.

 - Submission of student teaching application to the Director of Field Experiences during the semester preceding the semester of student teaching.

 Requirements to Student Teach

 - Agreement to provide evidence of personal liability insurance by joining the Student North Dakota United (SNDU) or by a private insurance policy.
+The minimum requirement is $1 million or greater per cooperating school.
 The student will present proof of such insurance on or prior to the first day of the semester of student teaching.

-- A criminal background investigation including the Bureau of Criminal Investigation and Federal Bureau of Investigation must be completed prior to student teaching.
+- A criminal background investigation through the Education Standards & Practices Board (ESPB), including the Bureau of Criminal Investigation and Federal Bureau of Investigation must be completed prior to student teaching.

 - Submission of Praxis II test scores or a confirmation number of registration for the Praxis II tests (content and Principles of Teaching & Learning [PLT]).
 See www.ets.org/praxis/nd/requirements for test requirements.